 - Fewer injections needed as treatment often doesn’t require a needle

 - Procedures completed more quickly meaning less time in the dentist’s chair

 - Helpful in gaining treatment acceptance from patients, including children, who are fearful of the dentist.

 Curious and want to know more?
 We can help.
-The Dental Art team of dentists and oral health therapists can explain how laser dentistry can enhance your experience.
+The Dental Art St Kilda team of dentists and oral health therapists can explain how laser dentistry can enhance your experience.
 With your comfort and confidence in mind, our approach ensures you’re ready dental treatment with a difference.